 You can build yourself into a flabby mass of fat and lose skin and weak bones, or you can build your body into an amazing muscular, strong and powerful machine.
 You are the builder.
 Your body is just a reflection of how much thought and care you put into it.
 And the best thing about this actionable philosophy is: Everyone can do it.
 Everyone is doing it, without even knowing it.
 And it does not matter your age, so it’s never too late to start (7)!

-But isn’t protein bad for the kidneys?
+Is protein bad for the kidneys?

 The dietary restriction of protein is a common treatment recommended for people with renal disease, and there are guidelines limiting protein for kidney patients by the National Kidney Foundation (NFK).
 These recommendations are not indicated for individuals with normal renal function (3).
 Furthermore, the only kidney patients that respond positively to a protein restriction diet are males suffering of glomerular disease, which constitutes only a small percentage of those with a kidney condition (5).
 Still, the mere existence of these guidelines is enough to make the “protein is hard on kidneys” myth take off.

 The lay public is often told that high protein diets cause “overwork” (hyperfiltration) in the kidney and may negatively impact renal function over time.
 That is not true.
 Athletes habitually consume “excess” protein and there is no evidence that they are at greater risk for losses in renal function (3).
 Also, people who live with only one kidney in prolonged hyperfiltration do not show abnormality in the long term.
 Hyperfiltration appears to be a beneficial biological adaptation (3).
-There’ are no evidence based studies that prove that eating a higher protein diet is linked to a decline in renal function in healthy individuals (3, 4, 11).

 How much protein should we eat?